bwheelz36/ParticlePhaseSpace/README.md

 - **docsrc:** markdown/rst documentation.
 - **tests:** tests which are run through github actions

-## Contriubtions and support
+## Contributions

 Contributions in the form of pull requests are very welcome!
 Please use the 'issues' tab in this repository to report problems or request support

 ## Other packages for analysis of particle phase space data